SublimeText/AdvancedNewFile/README.md

 ###### Top level folders in window
 Top level folders can be specified by typing in the name of the folder followed by a colon.
 Then specify the path as you would normally.

+**Note**

+In Sublime Text 2, the name of the folder will be the actual name of the folder, not an arbitrary name specified in the project.
+However, due to an API update, folder names in Sublime Text 3 will match the Side Bar names.
+To achieve a similar behavior in Sublime Text 2, you can create `Project Specific Settings` for `alias`.

 ###### Current Working Directory
 To specify the current working directory, simply type a colon, without any preceding text.
+Alternatively, set `relative_from_current` to `true` in your settings.
+Paths specified as relative paths will then begin from the current working directory.

 ## Notes
 Thanks to Dima Kukushkin ([xobb1t](https://github.com/xobb1t)) for the original work on this plugin.
 Also, thank you to [facelessuser](https://github.com/facelessuser), and by extension biermeester and matthjes for the idea of platform specific settings.